hdunham/Thermosyphon_REopt_Analysis/README.md

 | `structure_heat_to_ground_mmbtu_per_year`               | Real            | 5.9         |
 Thermosyphon coefficient of performance can be modeled as a flat value by providing a single value for `COP_curve_points_coefficient_of_performance_kw_per_kw`.
 Alternatively, COP can be modeled as a piecewise function, defined by a list of points.
 In this case, `COP_curve_points_ambient_temp_degF` and `COP_curve_points_coefficient_of_performance_kw_per_kw` are the temperature and COP values respectively of those points.
 Defaults for these are used when neither input is provided.

 # Running Julia code
-The file thermosyphon_scenario.json contains a base set of inputs to use for an analysis sizing DERs to supply a thermosyphon.
-For an off-grid system, `"ElectricUtility"` inputs `outage_start_time_step` and `outage_end_time_step` are set to 1 and 8760 respectively, and the rate values provided in `"ElectricTariff"` aren't used.
-Run the following from this repository's top directory:
+The file src/main.jl is this project's main script to run analyses of DERs to supply a thermosyphon.
+This script defines sites and climate warming scenarios to run, chosen BESS size and cost, and optimization parameters to balance precision and solve time.
+The script then runs REopt for these scenarios, which each produces a JSON file of results.
+Finally, key results are summarized in CSV for each site.
+Modify src/main.jl and data/thermosyphon_scenario.json as desired and then run the following from this repository's top directory:
 ```julia
 julia --project=.
                _